amal-2006/Mean-and-Variance/README.md

 ## DATE:
-#  Mean and variance of a discrete  distribution
+#  Experiment 01: Mean and variance of a discrete  distribution

 # Aim :